-Re-Enter: Select the checkbox option to allow the users to re-enter the journey, in case they have completed/exited the journey previously.
+Re-Enter: Select the checkbox option to allow the users to re-enter the journey, in case they have either completed or exited the journey previously.

-How can you allow the users to re-enter the journey:
+How to allow users to re-enter the journey: -

 You might be aware of the fact that users can only be qualified only for once to enter the journey.
 But the Re-Enter setting enables you to optionally re-enter the users when they have exited from the journey and only if they are matching the criteria that you have specified.

-For example - If a user has added a product to the cart and does not make a purchase.
-You will wait for, let's say, the first day you will observe the user's behavior.
+⇢ For example, If a user has added a product to the cart and does not make a purchase.
+You will wait for, let's say, the first day you will observe the user's behaviour.
 After 1 day if he doesn’t purchase, you will send him a discount offer on the product to nudge him to purchase.
 Once he purchases the product, he will be exited from the journey as per the default set-up of the journey.